[PATCH] ERB::Util.url_encode should not escape unreserved characters

 I opened this issue originally on Github, but I think it warrants further discussion, so re-opening here.

-#2 Updated by Shyouhei Urabe over 1 year ago
+#2 Updated by Shyouhei Urabe almost 2 years ago

 - Subject changed from [PATCH] to [PATCH] ERB::Util.url_encode should not escape unreserved characters